AndrewLo42/bobaShop/README.md

 Images from Google & personal pictures.
 Main assets from [@AudioJackal](https://www.instagram.com/audiojackal/)

 # Project Under Construction
-- Site is not live and code is messy, but it will all get cleaned and wrapped up soon!
+- Site is not live and the code is messy, but it will all get cleaned and wrapped up soon!
+- This personal project is mostly a playground for sockets and how to interact with MongoDB using socket.io

 # Technology
 - React